 10.) add salt and pepper to taste

-Fall for me usually calls for some hot decaf coffee and a pastry in the am.
-These muffins are the perfect grab and go breakfast for a busy week.
+Fall for me usually calls for some hot coffee and a pastry in the am.
+These muffins are the perfect grab and go breakfast for a busy week also kid friendly!
 They are sweetened with maple syrup and have a hint of cinnamon.
 (WARNING- your kitchen will smell AMAZING) My moms in town this week, and I cant wait to share these with her since muffins are her favorite in the morning <3.

 Make sure to keep an eye on them in the oven.
 I suggest at 15min just do a check and if the tops are golden brown then take them out early.
 I left them in the oven for a full 18min and they just made it!